9 Actionable Tips to Build An Effective Lead Magnet

 Want to get started with your own lead magnet in as minimum time as possible?

 Go through your content library and identify that one content resource which performed the best.
-It can be anything: the most downloaded ebook, most viewed/shared blog post or case study, most viewed/shared Slideshare presentation deck, webinar with the highest number of attendees, etc.
+It can be anything: the most downloaded ebook, most viewed/shared blog post or success story, most viewed/shared Slideshare presentation deck, webinar with the highest number of attendees, etc.

 Content resources like ebooks, webinars, and slide decks can be readily used a lead magnet.
 If your best performer is one of these, start designing your form.

-However, if you want to employ your best blog post or case study as a lead magnet, you’ll have to first repurpose it into a downloadable file.
+However, if you want to employ your best blog post or success story as a lead magnet, you’ll have to first repurpose it into a downloadable file.
 (Experts advise against putting blog posts behind a form.
 This article by the Nielsen Norman Group explains why.)

-Repurpose your blog post or case study into an ebook or a checklist or a cheat sheet.
+Repurpose your blog post or success story into an ebook or a checklist or a cheat sheet.
 Now, employ them as your lead magnet.

 5. Use Content Upgrades as In-Content Lead Magnets